Smart electric drive: First generation

 The first Smart electric drive vehicles, still using the first generation type 450 body style, were modified by Zytek Electric Vehicles.
-They were powered by a rear-mounted motor driving the rear wheels.
-It ran on 13.2 kilowatt hours of sodium-nickel chloride Zebra batteries.
+They were powered by a rear-mounted 55kW brushless DC motor that sat where the gas engine would otherwise be mounted and drove the rear wheels.
+The motor was tuned to 30kW for smooth power delivery and was connected to a modified transmission, locked in 2nd gear.
+It ran on 13.2 kilowatt hours of sodium-nickel chloride Zebra batteries manufactured by MES-DEA of Switzerland.
 These types of molten salt batteries operate at 245 °C (473 °F).
 It is typically kept molten and ready for use because if allowed to "freeze" it takes twelve hours to reheat and charge.
 Thus it is not very useful for private owners, but rather in fleets of taxis, police cars and other vehicles that are operated by multiple users.

 Field testing began in London with 100 vehicles in 2007 and was available only for lease to corporate clients for £375 per month.